-This is the second installment in a three-part series that explores actionable approaches facilitators can use to improve learner engagement through purposeful facilitation.
+This is the second installment in a four-part series that explores actionable approaches facilitators can use to improve learner engagement through purposeful facilitation using InSync's InQuire Engagement Framework™ .
+Learner engagement turns on three factors: an emotional response to the training; an intellectual response to the training; and an environmental response to the learning.

 Can the virtual classroom actually achieve the same learning results as a face-to-face approach?
 Or is it a ‘second best’ solution?